-PATROLS project hosts Stakeholder day at OECD: AOPs in focus
+PATROLS hosted Stakeholder day at OECD: AOPs in focus

 44 attendees from 15 countries across Europe, Asia, North America and South America attended the workshop, which delivered a combination of presentations and discussion break out sessions.